pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 ### Networking

 You may have heard about the asynchronous story in Rust, which has been to say the least a huge community-wide undertaking over years which I won't have the time nor the credentials to get into.
-Long story short, it's been stable since [November 2019](https://blog.rust-lang.org/2019/11/07/Async-await-stable.html) and the whole asynchronous ecosystem has been improving ever more ever since, even though there have been some rough edges here and there.
+Long story short, it's been stable since [November 2019](https://blog.rust-lang.org/2019/11/07/Async-await-stable.html) and the whole asynchronous ecosystem has been improving more ever since, even though there have been some rough edges here and there.

 There was no hesitation for me to pick [reqwest](https://github.com/seanmonstar/reqwest) as my HTTP client.
 For now, the most used and supported runtime, [Tokio](https://tokio.rs), is used.
 Tokio may well be overkill for my needs, but I would need to dig deeper into alternatives and this was a clear case of premature optimization which is arguably still the case for my first public beta release.
 If a viable alternative can be easily used and it reduces the binary size with no difference in fetching latency, Tokio will be replaced.